CockvoreMC/verified-retards/README.md

 # Verified Retards
-A list of verified retards and people I'm gonna bot.
+A list of verified.
+And my personal list of people to bot.
 ***
 ## Contributing
 Make an issue with proof of someone being a retard and I'll manually add it to the list.